 - Add client reviews to your website to allow prospective clients a deeper look into your customer service abilities.

 - Write copy that speaks to your clients and potential new clients.
 Keep your industry lingo to a minimum and write the way your customers are searching.

 Google has outlined an outstanding list of the best components for a mobile website.
 Here are our favorites:

 Keep your navigation menu short and easy to read.

 Add a search window for easier navigation.
 Google says that mobile website visitors want to search a site on their own terms.

 Make it easy to return “home.”
 Mobile visitors want to return to the homepage easily.

 Construct Your Website the Way Google Sees It

 Design and maintain your website the way Google sees your site during a search.
+Search engine optimization ensures that users searching for your service or product will find your website.
 Below are 13 really simple things you can include in your website design process.

 Mention keywords where they matter most.